muhve/perfekt_city/README.md

 http://data-hslhrt.opendata.arcgis.com/datasets?sort_by=relevance

-Data of how many people have
+Data of how many people have used that bus stop

 ## Backlog
 * Cleaning up the project structure